 Who says sunrooms need to be single storey?
 This double-height space luxuriates in natural light and offers a beautiful in-between zone before venturing out into the garden.
 Large swathes of glazing feature in this aluminium sunroom by Apropos.

-10. Opt for a Sympathetic Design for a Listed Building
+16. Opt for Sympathetic Sunroom Design Ideas for a Listed Building

 Older and listed houses lend themselves well to more sympathetic approaches in design.
 This timber frame sunroom by Prime Oak incorporates similar materials to the cottage it adjoins — from the wood stain used on the external joinery to the stone roof tiles and stone plinth.